Rakshith-2118/verilog-pipelined-fp-multiplier/README.md

 ## How to Simulate 💻

-This project was originally developed and verified using **Xilinx ISE**, but it's written in standard Verilog and should be compatible with most simulators.
+This project was originally developed and verified using **Xilinx Vivado**, but it's written in standard Verilog and should be compatible with most simulators.

 1.  **Get a Verilog Simulator**: You can use any standard Verilog simulator, such as Icarus Verilog (open-source), ModelSim, or the simulators included with Vivado or Quartus.
 2.  **Compile the Files**: Compile both `FloatingPoint_Multiplier_Complete.v` and `self_checking_tb.v`.